LuisssM/LuisssM/README.md

 ## 🎓 Junior Web Dev

 - 🔭 I’m currently building small back and front-end projects following videos.
-- 🌱 I’m currently learning C#.
+- 🌱 I’m currently learning C# and React.
 - 👯 I’m looking to collaborate with anyone on any project.
 - 💬 Ask me about anything